dward2/BME547/Lectures/modularity_example.md

-# Function Modularity
+# Function Decomposition and Modularity

-When we write code, it possible that we could just write a long series of Python commands to do what we want to do in order.
-However, that is very inefficient.
-Instead, we organize our code into functions that each complete a specific and limited function of our overall program.
-We do this for three reasons (among others).
+When developing software, we usuually start with an idea.
+It may be formalized in a software requirements document.
+How do we go from the big idea to a working program?
+One could just sit down and start writing code and put together a long series of commands to do what needs to be done.
+However, that is not efficient and does not allow for multiple people to work together on a project.

+A better approach is to break the program down into smaller pieces.
+This is known as **Functional Decomposition**.
+From the software requirements document, we usually know what the inputs are into our program and what the outputs should be.
+The first step is to look at the big picture of what the program should do and break it down into the big steps that need to get from the input to the output.
+With each of these big blocks, define what the data looks like moving from one block to the next.
+Then, for each big block, further break it down into smaller blocks, again defining the data that moves between blocks.
+Keeping breaking down the blocks until you get to specific blocks or functions that have a limited and defined purpose.

+These resulting functions are called "unit" functions.
+A unit function has:
+* a limited and defined purpose,
+* defined inputs (if needed), and
+* defined outputs (if needed).

+Designing and writing software making use of unit functions is known as **modular programming** or **functional modularity**.

+Breaking down our program into unit functions has several advantages.

 ### Reusability